Kuadrant/architecture/rfcs/0008-distributed-dns.md

 Some useful metrics have been determined:
 - Emit a metric whenever the DNS Operator writes to the zone.
 - Emit a metric whenever the kuadrant operator updates the kuadrantZone spec.
+- Emit a metric whenever the DNS Operator deletes an entry from the zone.
+- Emit a metric whenever the DNS Operator prunes a shared record from the zone.

 # Drawbacks
 [drawbacks]: #drawbacks